Kahlan-walcott/GVSU-CIS350-lokds/meetings/GVSU-CIS350-lokds-2024-10-06.md

 Time: 6:00 - 6:30 pm

 Discussion points:
- * What the functional and nonfunctional aspects of our project are
+ * The functional and nonfunctional aspects of our project
- * What points we are going to hit in the first checkpoint
+ * What milestones we are going to hit in the first checkpoint
- * When we can meet for a quick meeting about what our plans are for the week
+ * When we can meet for a quick meeting about what our plans are throughout the week

 Goals for next week:
 * Olivia is going to learn more about how to create a tile map and create ours